fourscoreandmore/fourscoreandmore.org/GenAI/index.md

 - To create your own audio from nothing, use **sound synthesis** (using any number of tools including many right there in the DAW).
-- Additionally and/or alternatively, you might want to start working with existing audio files e.g., as **samples**.
+- Additionally and/or alternatively, you might want to start working with existing audio files e.g., as **samples** and building music with these blocks, Lego-style.
-Again, DAW's will include some samples and here are some external sources of samples with open licences:
+Again, all DAWs include some samples and here are some external sources of samples with open licences:
   * [Free sound](https://freesound.org/)
   * [Soundcamp](https://soundcamp.org/)